HCurtis2/Comp-Playbook-/php.md

 #php.ini is where the config file is.
+Here is a list of critical items to help secure a webserver using PHP.
-Whitelist include directories
+- Whitelist include directories
-open_basedir = "/home/user/public_html:/var/lib/php/tmp_upload:/var/lib/php/session"
+	- `open_basedir = "/home/user/public_html:/var/lib/php/tmp_upload:/var/lib/php/session"`
-This is an example you may need to modify paths Disable url_fopen and url_include
+		- This is an example you may need to modify paths
+- Disable url_fopen and url_include
-If allowed, remote content can be included and ran which is not good Reduce run time / input time max_input_time = 30 max_execution_time = 30
+	- If allowed, remote content can be included and ran which is not good
+- Reduce run time / input time
+	- max_input_time = 30
+	- max_execution_time = 30
-Set a tight memory limit (memory_limit )
+- Set a tight memory limit (memory_limit )
-Disable showing php version ( expose_php )
+- Disable showing php version ( expose_php )
-Force php to only run via webserver and not direct access (cgi.force_redirect = 1) Limit input and upload sizes. (post max size can break file uploads.
-If there is a requirement for large uploads this value needs to be bigger ) post_max_size = 256K max_input_vars = 100
+- Force php to only run via webserver and not direct access (cgi.force_redirect = 1)
+- Limit input and upload sizes. (post max size can break file uploads.
+If there is a requirement for large uploads this value needs to be bigger )
+	- post_max_size = 256K
+	- max_input_vars = 100
-Limit file upload size
+- Limit file upload size
-file_uploads = 1
+	- file_uploads = 1
-upload_max_filesize = 1M
+	- upload_max_filesize = 1M
-Try to keep upload_max_filesize as small as possible.
+	- Try to keep  `upload_max_filesize` as small as possible.
 This effects things like reverse shells from being uploaded if you can get it small enough.
 Again this will be an issue if your website has a requirement to upload files.
-Change and RESTRICT a temporary file directory (upload_tmp_dir = /var/lib/php/tmp_upload
+- Change and RESTRICT a temporary file directory
+	- (upload_tmp_dir = /var/lib/php/tmp_upload
-By default, temporary file uploads are placed in a directory that is writeable by all system users.
+	- By default, temporary file uploads are placed in a directory that is writeable by all system users.
 Lock down where you set this so files cannout execute from the directory.
-Disable error messages from showing on webpages display_errors = 0 display_startup_errors = 0
+- Disable error messages from showing on webpages
+	- display_errors = 0
+	- display_startup_errors = 0
-Enable a log file
+- Enable a log file
-log_errors = 1
+	- log_errors = 1
-error_log = /home/user/error_log
+	- error_log = /home/user/error_log